Reported in New York Official Reports at EMC Health Prods., Inc. v Maryland Auto. Ins. Fund (2019 NY Slip Op 51318(U))

 ORDERED that the order is affirmed, with $25 costs.

-In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from an order of the Civil Court which granted defendant’s motion for summary judgment dismissing the complaint on the ground that defendant had not issued an insurance policy covering the subject loss, and denied plaintiff’s cross motion for summary judgment.
+In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from an order of the Civil Court which granted defendant’s motion for summary judgment dismissing the complaint on the ground that the insured vehicle had not been involved in the alleged accident in question, and denied plaintiff’s cross motion for summary judgment.

 PESCE, P.J., WESTON and ALIOTTA, JJ., concur.